 The first resident priest in Wellington was Robert Cole, placed there in 1842 by New Zealand's first bishop, George Augustus Selwyn.
 Within two years the first St Paul's Church was built on a site just behind the present Beehive.
 A little later Christ Church, Wanganui, was erected as a centre of worship by priest and traveller, Richard Taylor.

 Following the adoption of the Constitution of the New Zealand Church, Charles John Abraham was in 1858 consecrated Wellington's first Diocesan Bishop.
 After ten years he returned to the United Kingdom, and Octavius Hadfield, who had declined the offer previously, succeeded him.
 Hadfield later became New Zealand's Primate.
-To this day, there have been eleven Bishops of Wellington, and seven assistant Bishops.
+To this day, there have been eleven Bishops of Wellington, and eight assistant Bishops.